Margins: Where God Begins

 But a space filled with the fullness of God.

 It’s the space just to the left of Genesis 1:1 in your Bible.
 Go ahead—open it.
 Look at it.
-That tiny sliver of white space before the words “In the beginning…” That’s where my favorite part of the Bible lives.
-Not in a verse or a chapter, not even in a book—but in that sacred silence before the story begins.
+That tiny space before the words “In the beginning...”
+That’s where my favorite part of the Bible lives.
+Not in a verse or a chapter, not even in a book—but in that silence before the story begins.

-He knows the entire story—every thought, every intention, every word, every life, every rise and fall, every act of redemption.
+He knows the entire story—every thought, every intention, every word, every life, every act of redemption.
 He knew the laughter of Sarah and the tears of Jeremiah.
 He knew the betrayal of Judas and the restoration of Peter.
-He knew the cross.
-He knew the empty tomb.
-He knew you.
-He knew me.
+He knows the cross.
+He knows the empty tomb.
+He knows you.
+He knows me.

 For most of 2023 and 2024, I found myself in a season of stillness.
 I had more time on my hands than I’d ever had before.
-What began as boredom turned into a divine appointment.
+What began as isolation turned into a divine opportunity.

 But one book drew me in like no other: the Bible.